 When the cashews are soaked, add them into the blender along with the coconut milk, coconut oil, the juice of half a lemon and with the maple syrup and blend until smooth.

-When the cashew batter is smooth enough, take out the tin and spoon the paste on top of the date-walnut paste.
+When the cashew batter is smooth enough, take out the tin from the freezer and spoon the cashew cream on top of the date-walnut paste.
 After this step you can add your desired toppings.

 Unfortunately I used all of the frozen berries at home for my morning smoothie, so I’ve had to improvise with these beads.
 The cheesecakes look so vibrant with them, but next time I’ll definitely add fruits on top.

 They turned out really light and creamy, but if you don’t really want the coconut taste to take over, use a neutral coconut oil.

 I enjoyed the taste of it alongside the lemon.
 They made a quite nice combination.